Gladys Rockmore Davis: 1925–1936: marriage and family

+In 1932 they moved with their two young children to Cannes, returning to New York a year later.
+After their return David struggled with commercial work and began studying at the Art Students League.
+She later spent time working with George Grosz.

 Davis painted subjects with which she was familiar.
 Her two children, Noel and Deborah, posed for many paintings from their babyhood through their youth.

 1937–1947: recognition and World War II

 Recognition came soon for her work as a fine artist.
-Gladys Rockmore Davis won the William R. French Gold Medal at the Art Institute of Chicago in 1937 and was recommended for the 1938 purchase prize by the Virginia Museum of Fine Arts at Richmond, Virginia.
+Davis won the William R. French Gold Medal at the Art Institute of Chicago in 1937 and was recommended for the 1938 purchase prize by the Virginia Museum of Fine Arts at Richmond, Virginia.
 In 1939 she received honorable mention from the Pennsylvania Academy of Fine Arts, and third honorable mention from the Corcoran Gallery of Art, Washington, D.C.
 The Metropolitan Museum of Art in New York bought her August Afternoon in 1940.

 She won other prizes from museums throughout the country, and in 1941 she gave her first one-man show at the Rehn Gallery in New York City.
 After she had two additional one-man shows at the Midtown Gallery in New York, an art critic described Davis as "the ten-year wonder of United States art".

 A critic of the Art Digest (May 1, 1943) wrote that Davis was "one of our strongest women artists, who is not so much concerned with fantasy as she is with painting a good solid, professional picture".
 Her first book, Pastel Painting, was published in 1943.
 At the Metropolitan Opera House in 1944, Davis made many intimate sketches of the ballet from backstage, and other studies in the dressing rooms for Life magazine.

 During World War II, her ballet sketches were exhibited in Bonwit Teller store windows.
 Davis worked inside the store sketching ballerinas; she gave her drawings away to persons who purchased $100 war bonds.
 She received a citation from the United States Government in 1945 in recognition of this service.